DaveBenham/VenomModules/README.md

 #### Phasor monophonic output

-This is the effective phasor - the sum (unit mix) of the internal LFO phasor and the phasor input.
+This is the effective phasor - the sum (unity mix) of the internal LFO phasor and the phasor input.
 This is guaranteed to have a unipolar output between 0V and 10V.

 #### Gates polyphonic output